Logging in the iOS & tvOS Player SDK

 .info | Indicates something has happened and is purely informative. |

-.warning | Indicates something unexpected happened, however the player can continue to function. |
+.warning | Indicates something unexpected happened, however, the player can continue to function. |

-.error | Indicates an issue that disrupts proper functioning of the player. |
+.error | Indicates an issue that disrupts the proper functioning of the player. |

 Log levels are hierarchical